tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

  - water temperature (time: F degrees)
  - recommendation - string ("Go surfing!", "Surfing conditions okay, not great", "Not today -- try some other activity.".

- The recommendation is based on an algorithm that takes optimal surfing conditions, scores them in a rubric, and one of three responses.
+ The recommendation is based on an algorithm that takes optimal surfing conditions, scores them in a rubric, and includes one of three responses.

  Sample format: